 Dapagliflozin/placebo HRs of the primary outcome according to diabetes:

 - No diabetes: HR 0.73 (95% CI 0.60-0.88) (p for interaction = 0.80)

 Among patients with symptomatic HFrEF, dapagliflozin was beneficial.
 Dapagliflozin vs. placebo was associated with a reduction in cardiovascular deaths and heart failure events.
 Dapagliflozin was also associated with improvement in symptoms.
-Benefit was consistent across the age spectrum, in diabetics/nondiabetics, and across the range of baseline health status.
+Benefit was consistent across the age spectrum, in diabetics/nondiabetics, and across the range of baseline health status, and baseline medication use.
 There was no sign of adverse safety events.
 The baseline use of sacubitril-valsartan was low.
 Dapagliflozin may signal a new approach in the treatment of patients with HFrEF.

 Martinez FA, Serenelli M, Nicolau JC, et al. Efficacy and Safety of Dapagliflozin in Heart Failure With Reduced Ejection Fraction According to Age: Insights From DAPA-HF.
-Circulation 2019;Nov 17:[Epub ahead of print].
+Circulation 2020;141:100-11.

 Kosiborod MN, Jhund P, Docherty KF, et al. Effects of Dapagliflozin on Symptoms, Function and Quality of Life in Patients with Heart Failure and Reduced Ejection Fraction: Results from the DAPA-HF Trial.
-Circulation 2019;Nov 17:[Epub ahead of print].
+Circulation 2020;141:90-9.

 Presented by Dr. Filipe Martinez at the American Heart Association Annual Scientific Sessions (AHA 2019), Philadelphia, PA, November 17, 2019.